Quanta-of-solitude/myjson/README.md

 `{} mjson <http://myjson.com>`
 ========================
 # myjson.com is no longer available.
-But we as users wull always be thankful for the service.
+But we as users will always be thankful for the service.
 Thank you Lance Ramoth
 Quickly, freely host json data with this Python wrapper for the _{} mjson <http://myjson.com>_ free beta service.

 # Install